Major League Baseball improves the omnichannel fan experience with Okta

 The MLB fan experience is changing.
 No longer restricted to ballparks and television, fans are consuming and engaging with baseball through a variety of technologies, including mobile devices, live-streaming, and ballpark apps.

 MLB needed a partner to help develop this new customer identity management framework, quickly.
-Previously, the organization had worked with Okta to successfully implement secure workforce identity solutions across its ball clubs.
+Previously, the organisation had worked with Okta to successfully implement secure workforce identity solutions across its ball clubs.
 That project resulted in increased safety, productivity, and employee satisfaction—and so MLB turned to Okta again.

 MLB had nine months to launch its new consumer-facing platform before Opening Day.
 It worked closely with Okta to plan the architecture, build it out, and migrate millions of users from an internal database.
 To make sure they were ready for traffic spikes, the development team held performance tests for up to 138,000 authenticated requests per minute.